YimingZ13/BIXI_Montreal_Data_Analysis/README.md

 <a name="SpecialNote"></a>
 ## Special Note
-Since the scatter mapbox graph under the Geographical Pattern section in the EDA notebook cannot be embedded in the notebook, I will post the screenshot of the map below.
-Please revisit this plot when navigating through the `BIXI_EDA.ipynb` notebook.
+Since the scatter mapbox graph under the Geographical Pattern section in the EDA notebook cannot be embedded in the notebook, below is the screenshot of the scatter mapbox.
+Feel free to revisit this plot when navigating through the `BIXI_EDA.ipynb` notebook.
 ![Screenshot 2024-01-23 at 3 36 58 PM](https://github.com/YimingZ13/BIXI_Montreal_Data_Analysis/assets/128729320/284e7cec-967c-426e-811f-02d1f6c3056c)

 <a name="Authors"></a>